-Ipsos MORI’s latest Political Monitor shows Boris Johnson and Keir Starmer level with the British public on who would ‘make the most capable Prime Minister’.
+Ipsos’s latest Political Monitor shows Boris Johnson and Keir Starmer level with the British public on who would ‘make the most capable Prime Minister’.
 38% say Johnson would make the most capable PM and 38% say Starmer.
 However, just one in four Britons think Labour are ready to form the next government – with 51% disagreeing.

 Most capable PM